Successful Interviewing for the Physical Education Teacher

 Need to get your Professional Development Credits approved by your administration?
 Download the course description here

-Ingrid Johnson is an Associate Professor in the Movement Science Department at Grand Valley State University in Allendale, Michigan.
+Ingrid Johnson is a Professor and Program Coordinator for the Health and Physical Education Program in the Movement Science Department at Grand Valley State University in Allendale, Michigan.
 She has taught every grade from K-College since 1992.
 She has presented at the local, state, national and international level on a wide range of topics related to teaching and teacher education.
-Ingrid was awarded the Shape America Mable Lee Outstanding Young Professional Award in 2004 and the University Leader of the Year from SHAPE Michigan in 2014.
+Ingrid was awarded the Shape America Mable Lee Outstanding Young Professional Award in 2004, University Leader of the Year from SHAPE Michigan in 2014and Mentor of the Year from SHAPE America in 2019.
 She has served on the PE Central Middle School submission board since 2003.